|THE PRODUCTION OF COWBOY FILMS|

 ...
 AND THE TRIALS AND TRIBULATIONS WHICH FACED THE POVERTY ROW PRODUCER

 Occasionally I receive questions and two of the most common are: "why were so many of the B westerns done so cheaply" and "why didn't the production outfits do a better job on quality".
 Let's begin with a little background on the studios and small production companies of that period:

 "Gower Gulch" does not refer to the location in Death Valley, but to an area roughly located and centered at Sunset Boulevard and Gower Street in Hollywood, Los Angeles, California.
 This was near the major and minor studios and production companies of the time, including those that did low budget westerns.
 The surrounding area became known as "Gower Gulch" because it was a hangout for studio cowboys and assorted extras and bit players waiting for a casting call.

 A variety of companies set up shop near Sunset and Gower, and their cash flow/profit situation and high mortality rate led to the nickname "Poverty Row".
 In many cases, these small production outfits were not full-fledged studios.
 They had offices on Poverty Row - but they didn't have lots, soundstages and such, and had to rent/lease facilities to churn out their films.
-A few did have their own production facilities, and two that come to mind are Grand National (much of their facilities became part of PRC) and Nat Levine's Mascot Pictures (which had earlier been the Mack Sennett studio and in the mid 1930s, became the base of operations for Republic Pictures).
+A few had their own production facilities, and two that come to mind are Grand National (much of their facilities became part of PRC) and Nat Levine's Mascot Pictures (which had earlier been the Mack Sennett studio and in the mid 1930s, became the base of operations for Republic Pictures).